flashape/TC-multisite/wp-content/plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added Italian language files to the plugin (props [http://gidibao.net/](Gianni Diurno))
+* Added support for AgentPress 2, Backcountry, Balance, eleven40, Generate and Luscious themes.
+* Added support for Clip Cart, Cre8tive Burst, Curtail, Driskill, Politica and Pure Elegance Marketplace themes.
+* Improved icon markup and styles to match how WP 3.3 does it, which fixes overlapping icon issue.
+* Improved properties and methods by declaring public or private visibility.
+* Fixed to use new /tutorials links as StudioPress re-arrange their site.
+* Fixed to use stricter code standards above and beyond WP CS.

 = 1.2.5 =
 * Added support for Fashionista, Modern Blogger (both Marketplace) and Scribble themes.
-* Added updated German language files back in with the plugin.
+* Added updated German language files back in with the plugin (props [http://deckerweb.de/material/sprachdateien/genesis-plugins/](David Decker))
 * Improved a few strings to use the plugin text domain to avoid conflicts.
 * Improved readme descriptions.